Klamath County Oregon

 Downtown Klamath Falls is a diverse district that includes a vibrant business community, two performing arts theaters, Link River nature trail, Veterans Memorial Park on the shore of Lake Ewauna, several museums, and more than 10 significant buildings listed on the national historic registry.

 The heart of downtown Klamath Falls is iconic Main Street lined with beautiful decorative lamp posts, and about 30 restaurants, pubs and coffee houses.
 From handcrafted microbrews to locally roasted coffees, downtown is a great place to find local food and fun.
+And you won’t want to miss the annual Oktoberfest, which highlights local breweries and live entertainment and activities for the kids.

 In late spring, Main Street blossoms with beautifully maintained hanging baskets and potted annuals that drench us with color throughout summer.
 Summertime Farmers Markets are a big draw on Saturdays with local produce, artisanal wares, and activities.